habanoz/tech-feed/_posts/2023-09-30-llama-2-paper-notes.md

 **GAtt Method.**:

-Ghost attention techique is not clearly explained in the paper.
-As a result I observed different interpretations.
-I will update this section if I come up with a better explanation.

 Gatt is stated to be inspired from Context Distillation method desribed in LEARNING BY DISTILLING CONTEXT paper.
 But what is context distillation.

 #### Context distillation

-Context distillation method is used to internalize details from rich detailed instructions into the model so that the model can generate answer to prompts with less details.
+Context distillation method is used to internalize details from rich detailed instructions into the model so that the model can generate accurate answers to prompts with less details.

 ![context-distillation]({{site.baseurl}}/assets/images/llama2-context-distillation-figure1.png)
 Image is from LEARNING BY DISTILLING CONTEXT paper.